bphenriques-interview-challenges/employee-shift-api-challenge/docs/production-checklist.md

 # Tech Debt

 Non-functional requirements:
+- Monitoring infrastructure (e.g., Grafana for Telemetry and Elastic stack for logging).
-- Unfortunately constraint validations errors opaque and is hard to provide helpful information to caller.
+- Unfortunately constraint validations errors are opaque and is hard to provide helpful information to caller without manually parsing the String messages.
 - API-Docs are good enough atm for demonstration.
 I am lazy and dislike manual (architecture) documentation.
 - Structured logging to ease log filtering (e.g., by employee id).
-- The information will remain in the DB permanently for simplicity.
+- There is no data retention policy (for simplicity).

 Nice to have:
 - Distributed tracing between the HTTP client and the server requests.
 Eases debugging.